-Fifa released its shortlists for the 2013 edition on Tuesday and, unsurprisingly, there were some glaring omissions and unfair inclusions, with Arturo Vidal among the unlucky
+Fifa released their shortlists for the 2013 edition on Tuesday, and unsurprisingly there were some glaring omissions and unfair inclusions

 By Carlo Garganese